East Africa’s finest Tea

 - The tea is grown near the equator, where the year-round growing season ensures consistency in product quality.

 - Tea in Africa is planted in some of the most fertile soils in habitats that are rich in biodiversity and are ecologically stable.

 - Most African tea is grown at high altitudes, which are cooler and so less prone to problems with pests and plant diseases than lower altitudes.

 - High-grown teas are of higher quality than low-grown teas.

 - Many African tea varieties are high in antioxidants.

 - No pesticides are used, and good agricultural practices have led to higher productivity per acre than in many traditional tea-growing countries.

 - Because tea is a relative newcomer to the continent, many tea-growing areas have modern tea factories and use cost-effective and efficient tea manufacturing technologies.

-All that is left now is to taste our deliciously strong breakfast tea bursting with flavour, recently winning the highest accolade at the 2015 Great Taste Awards.
+All that is left now is to taste our deliciously strong breakfast tea bursting with flavour, winner at the Great Taste Awards for 11 years in-a-row.
 Birchall Great Rift Tea is a unique English Breakfast blend, sourced exclusively from estates across East Africa.